mg-04/mg-04.github.io/_pages/home.md

 - Professor Michael Bergman
 - Professor Xi Chen

-You can find more about my past work in the [research](/publications/) section.
+You can find more about my current and past work in the [research](/publications/) section.

 ## Teaching
 I'm currently the TA for Fundies (CSEE 3827), hosting office hours and recitations, as well as writing some [study guides](/teaching/2025-fundies)